A story about small town life…

 In 2006, with a founding grant from the Vermont Business Roundtable, I left journalism and transformed the newspaper feature into an organization: Young Writers Project, a web-centric, nonprofit that helps young people find their voice and confidence, and, oh yes, improve their writing.
 It is still a site with a one-word rule for behavior: Respect.
 The web site and organization I built is still running strong.

-As part of that project I led workshops in 200 schools, including several inner-city schools in Newark, NJ; trained thousands of teachers to engage students more deeply in writing particularly in digital spaces; and taught 250 teachers in a Master's credit course.
+As part of that project I led workshops and teacher trainings in 200 schools, including several inner-city schools in Newark, NJ; trained thousands of teachers to engage students more deeply in writing particularly in digital spaces; and taught 250 teachers in a Master's credit course.
 In the process, I also built upwards of 400 sites used by teachers in the classroom.
 They were unique.
 Ahead of the curve.

-In May 2019, I stepped away from Young Writers Project to work on my own projects before my brain turned to Swiss cheese.
+In May 2019, I stepped away fully from Young Writers Project to work on my own projects before my brain turned to Swiss cheese.
 Here’s what I’m doing in addition to the novel:

-Whenever there is great light, I chase around for pictures and had started a project called I Love My Work, a series of digital stories showcasing people devoted to their work.
+• Whenever there is great light, I chase around for pictures and had started a project called I Love My Work, a series of digital stories showcasing people devoted to their work.

-I enjoy myself.
+And, I enjoy myself.

-Subscribe to Hiram Falls -- A Serial Novel
+Subscribe to Hiram Falls -- The Novel

 People